Entanglement and Classical Simulability in Quantum Extreme Learning Machines: Structure and Design of the Adopted Quantum Extreme Learning Machines

-\item \textit{Measurement and Classification}: After the quantum evolution governed by the selected Hamiltonian, the final state is measured in the computational basis.
-This process yields classical information corresponding to the probability distribution over basis states, i.e., the population of the wave function.\\ In a real quantum experiment, such information is typically obtained by repeatedly measuring identically prepared quantum states, due to the probabilistic nature of quantum measurements.
-In our work, we simulate this process and extract a classical feature vector of $2^N$ real values per input, where $N$ is the number of qubits.
+The XX Hamiltonian is chosen here not as a generic black-box reservoir, but as a minimal and well-controlled many-body model with local interactions.
+This makes it possible to relate the learning performance to physically meaningful dynamical processes, such as short-range information spreading and entanglement generation, and to assess whether such ingredients are already sufficient to produce useful feature maps.
+Moreover, because the XX model is integrable, it provides a controlled setting in which the relation between evolution time, correlation growth, and classical simulability can be investigated transparently. \item \textit{Measurement and Classification}: After the quantum evolution governed by the selected Hamiltonian, the final state is measured in the computational basis.
+The relevance of this basis choice in relation to the Hamiltonian is discussed in Appendix~B. This process yields classical information corresponding to the probability distribution over basis states, i.e., the populations of the wave function.\\ In a real quantum experiment, such information is typically obtained by repeatedly measuring identically prepared quantum states, due to the probabilistic nature of quantum measurements.
+In the results presented in this work, however, the measurement probabilities are computed directly from the full statevector in the computational basis, corresponding to the ideal infinite-sampling limit.
+Therefore, the reported performances characterize the feature map generated by the quantum dynamics itself, without additional fluctuations due to finite-shot measurement statistics.
+In a realistic implementation, finite-shot sampling would introduce statistical noise in the estimated measurement probabilities, which may affect the quality of the resulting classical features and, consequently, the classification performance.
+The resulting classical feature vector contains $2^N$ real values for each input, where $N$ is the number of qubits.
 These features are then fed into a classical simple One-layer Neural Network (ONN) with softmax activation, which performs the final classification.
-The architecture of the classifier is defined by the number of quantum measurement outputs and the number of target classes, and is trained using the Adam optimizer with categorical cross-entropy loss.
+As in Extreme Learning Machines, the quantum reservoir is kept fixed and is not trained iteratively; in our implementation, only the final classical readout layer is optimized, using the Adam optimizer with categorical cross-entropy loss.
+The architecture of the classifier is defined by the number of quantum measurement outputs and the number of target classes.
 For the numerical implementation, we used the Keras framework. \end{enumerate}